Surf’s up and so are new beach rules to prevent virus spread

 Surfer Lana Song, who was overjoyed to be back in the water after the closure upended her morning ritual and led to her gaining 5 pounds (2.3 kilograms), was confused about the mask rule that applies on land but not water.
 She didn’t know where she would put a mask while riding waves.

-It’s supposed to be worn between the car and the water, Mooradian said.
-But no surfer was witnessed doing that and another surfer gave Song plenty of distance as she rinsed her board off under a shower.

-Mlak Sahli, a student from Saudi Arabia studying public health, said it felt liberating to return to the beach for the first time in months even though a police officer shooed her and a friend for sitting on the beach.
+Mlak Sahli, a student from Saudi Arabia studying public health, said it felt liberating to return even though a police officer shooed her and a friend for sitting on the beach.

 A small group of surfers were treated to a rare sight when a pod of about 20 dolphins surfaced and swam by, said Peter Lockwood.